notvictorl/notvictorl/README.md

 > Hackathon Project: Winner of **Most Creative Use of Twilio** at [Girls Hoo Hack 2021](https://www.gwcuva.com/hack)
 > Written with [Richard Sbaschnig](https://github.com/RichardSba)
 > A virtual assistant that works on any mobile phone using talk and text.
-> - Python (Flask), Twilio API, AssemblyAI, and Wolfram  API
+> - Python, Flask, Twilio API, AssemblyAI, and Wolfram  API

 #### [Barcode/QR Scanner App](https://github.com/fetf/Barcode-QR-Scanner)
 > Hackathon Project: Winner of **Best in Entertainment** at [QuHacks2020](https://quhacks.tech/)